-In St. Tierney's Primary School, we adhere to the three stages of the Code of Practice.
+In St. Tierney's Primary School, we adhere to the three-stage approach as set out in The Code of Practice.
 These stages focus on the level of intensity of the special educational provision required for a child to make adequate progress commensurate with their abilities and improve their outcomes.
 Responsibility for pupils with SEN at each stage lies with the school, given the day-to-day role of the school in a pupil's teaching and learning, with increasing EA involvement when required.
 A summary of the three stages of special education provision is set out below: